This post is sponsored by our friends at FORM.

 From our perspective, there’s some room for improvement when it comes to the goggle’s ergonomics.
 They’re a bit bigger than your typical swim goggle, but, for the world’s first ever smart goggle that essentially puts a computer on your face, they’re pretty slick!

 Have you tried the FORM Smart Swim Goggles?
 Let us know your thoughts in the comments!
-Use code MYSWIMPRO to get 15% off your order!
+Get your own pair of FORM goggles here!